nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 #### Arrange contacts based on criteria `sort`

-With EduMate's `sort` command, you have the power to organize your contacts in a way that's most helpful for you.
+With EduMate's `sort` command, you have the power to organise your contacts in a way that's most helpful for you.
 Whether you want to find out who shares the most modules with you or who's likely to become a close friend this semester, the `sort` command can help you out.

 By simply typing `sort` followed by the relevant criteria, you can sort your contacts by name, the number of shared modules, or any other specified field.
 This feature can help you identify potential study or social groups within your contacts, making it easier to connect and collaborate with others.